Non-invasive technologies for the evaluation of intracranial pressure

 • Diagnosis and/or monitoring of elevated intracranial pressure prior to the insertion of an invasive intracranial pressure monitor such as a ventriculostomy.

-• Monitoring of patients at risk for intracranial hypertension secondary to non-head trauma (e.g, stroke edema associated with implant surgeries).
+• Monitoring of patients at risk for intracranial hypertension secondary to non-head trauma (e.g., stroke, brain surgery, and hydrocephalus).

-• Locations with these needs include: Neuromonitoring in hospital Neuro-ICUs, emergency rooms, surgical suites, medical transport vehicles, general practitioner offices, combat theater, sports clinics.
+Sites with these needs include hospital Neuro-ICUs, emergency rooms, surgical suites, medical transport vehicles, general practitioner offices, combat theater, and sports events (NFL, NHL, college and high school athletics, etc.).

 Our offices are located at the Ben Franklin TechVentures at Lehigh University in Bethlehem, PA.
 For more information please send an email to info@3-e-d.com.